nfdi4plants/ARC-specification/ARC specification.md

   - This is mainly done using the processSequence (currently [about](https://schema.org/about)).

+### Individual Run Description

+The file `run.cwl` MUST exist in the directory of each run.
+It describes the runs execution to (re)produce the computational outputs contained within the ARC.

+`run.cwl` MUST be a CWL v1.2 workflow description and adhere to the same requirements as [run descriptions](#run-description).
+In particular, references to study or assay data files, nested workflows MUST use relative paths.

 ## Additional Payload

 ARCs can include additional payload according to user requirements, e.g. presentations, reading material, or manuscripts.
 While these files can be placed anywhere in the ARC, it is strongly advised to organize these in additional subdirectories.